open-orchestra/open-orchestra-docs/en/developer_guide/custom_content_attribute_display.rst

 In order to have minimum constraints on contents, Open Orchestra allows you to store any type of ``value`` in the ``ContentAttribute``.

-Sometimes, there is no easy way to render the value to the backoffice user.
+Sometimes, there is no easy way to render the value to the Back Office user.
 A custom ``ContentAttribute`` could be stored as an array, which cannot be displayed directly in the dataTables plugin.
 In that way the ``ContentAttribute`` class provides a specific attribute ``stringValue`` which is the representation of the ``value`` in an HTML string.